Ghaidaab6/Robot_Arm/README.md

 # Robot_Arm

-🤖 Robot Arm Control Web Panel
+🤖 Robot Arm Control Panel
 ----
 This project is a simple web-based control panel for a robot arm.
 It allows you to: